 The good news is that we can avoid the chemical-containing sunscreens altogether, and it’s not by using a natural, homemade sunscreen we are unsure of.
 Sunscreen is either a chemical blocker ( like the ones containing Benzones) or it is a physical blocker.
 The physical-blocking sunscreens contains Titanium Dioxide and Zinc Oxide that, instead of producing a chemical reaction, physically block the sun’s rays.
 These are mineral-based sunscreens, and those are the ones I use.

 In conclusion, I want to stress that sunscreen isn’t proven to stop skin cancer.
 It helps prevent it, but it’s not a cure-all.
 If you are worried about sun exposure, it’s most important to stay out of the sun or wear wide hats and big sunglasses when you are in the sun.
 In a later blog, I am going to come back to the Vitamin D issue and how it relates to sun exposure, because it’s an important one.

 More from the blog:

-Read Manic Kingdom! ( Based on a True Story)
+Read my book Manic Kingdom! ( Based on a True Story)